locxter/locxter/README.md

 One of the things that drives me the most is the desire to change something that I consider meaningful within my lifetime.
 One day I noticed that **we don't have too little time in our lifes, but just don't use enough of it** - which then introduced me to the productivity community.

 Nowadays, I'm still very much in the process of leveling-up my productivity game, but consider this journey to be its own dedicated hobby of mine and an important aspect of who I am.
-That's also why this topic gets roughly the as much attention on my blog as technology - sometimes a little more, sometimes a little less.
+That's also why this topic gets roughly as much attention on my blog as technology - sometimes a little more, sometimes a little less.

 </details>